cmonty/reading-list/readme.md

 **WWDC 2010 Session Videos** by Apple

+> Got into these videos because I can't go to WWDC :-( (maybe someday!).
+They are awesome and I particularly paid attention to any ones dealing with new HTML technologies (video playback, offline storage, etc).
+Highly recommend you get yourself an Apple Developer account and download some of these videos.
+And new ones will be coming out soon! _2010_

 **iPhone Application Development** by Stanford University

+> Excellent, excellent resource from Stanford University.
+I'm in the beginning of the lectures, but I can already tell learning from these guys in gonna be a blast. _2011_

 **RSpec Basics** by PeepCode

+> Wanted to get a quick overview of how RSpec and Test::Unit differed, so I watched the short video by PeepCode.
+Nice overview and I can't wait to integrate RSpec into my workflow. _2011_

 **RSpec Mocks and Models** by PeepCode

+> RSpec Basics peaked my curiousity for more RSpec goodness.
+I'm liking what you can do with RSpec and I think my next steps are to finish out the series and then on to Cucumber. _2011_

 ## Up Next